cpraveen/numa/newton_cotes.md

 :::

 :::{prf:proof}
 The proof is based on using the interpolation error estimate and integral mean value theorem as was done for trapezoidal and Simpson rules.
+See [@Atkinson2004], Theorem 5.1.
 :::

+The accuracy of a quadrature formula can be characterized by the largest set of polynomials which it can integrate exactly.

-:::{prf:definition}
+:::{prf:definition} Degree of precision
 A numerical integration formula $\tilde{I}(f)$ that approximates $I(f)$ is said to have degree of precision $m$ if

 1.  $\tilde{I}(f) = I(f)$ for all $f \in \poly_m$